pgarbrecht/forum/README.md

 https://www.awesomescreenshot.com/video/30082827?key=e24ec81e8d85a560bd7b05ea959a599e

 ## How to Run the App
-This app can be run locally via Docker.
-To do so, please follow these steps, which should take just a few minutes:
+I have set up Docker files and tested it can be run from Docker on my computer.
+I had an issue running it from Docker on a different computer, but these steps may work for you:
-1. Install Docker Desktop (if not already installed)
+1. Install Docker Desktop (if not already installed) and run it
 2. Clone the repo from Github to your local computer
 3. Open the repo in VS Code, go to the /api subfolder, add a .env file there.
 Paste the info I shared with you in the .env file and save it.
 4. In a terminal, go to the root level of the repo and run the command `docker-compose up --build`
 5. You should then see logs verifying the application is running locally via Docker, including 'Server is running at port:3001'
-6. You can now open a browser to localhost (or click the link for the client mapped port 80:80 in Docker Desktop) and you should see the React frontend
+6. You can now open a browser to localhost (or click the link for the client mapped port 80:80 in Docker Desktop) and you should see the React frontend and be able to use the app.
-If you have any trouble running the app, please reach out and I will be happy to help
+If you have any trouble using the app, please reach out.
+I am also happy to show it from my computer.

 Thank you for viewing this app, I hope you like it!